-With real estate firmly in the forefront of investor’s minds now that stock market volatility is back, I thought it would be good to look at the best cities to buy real estate in America.
+Real estate is in strong demand due to record-low mortgage rates and a desire for a more stable asset class.
+This post looks at the best cities to buy real estate in America today.
 Real estate continues to be my favorite asset class to build wealth due to its stability and income.

 I already spent a ton of time analyzing the most attractive states to buy real estate based on migration trends and valuations.
 Now all I’ve got to do is identify the top cities from the top states.

-Cities like San Francisco, New York City, Seattle, LA, and Washington DC are getting quite crowded.
+Cities like New York City, LA, and Washington DC are crowded.
 Prices are high and people are getting fed up with the constant traffic.
+More people want more space as well due to the coronavirus.
+As a result, more people are moving to lower cost and lower density areas of the country.

 Thanks to technology, there’s no reason why employees have to always come to the office anymore.
 They can work remotely.
 Given the largest cities are also the ones with the highest cases of COVID-19, the coronavirus pandemic may also accelerate the remote trend and the desire to work in a less densely populated areas.